By Deirdre Younge.

 The High Court judgment was in the context of Mr Gallagher’s civil proceedings.
 Many victims or their families are taking civil actions against the State, not just to achieve some form of redress, but to gain an understanding of events through the discovery process.
 Since 2013 such proceedings are often conducted partly or wholly as ‘Closed Material Proceedings’ ( CMPs) for reasons of ‘National Security’ and to comply with human rights legislation to protect the life of intelligence sources agents and informants.
 As was the case in the Gallagher case under discussion here, cases involving sensitive matters relating to security of the State are not just conducted in ‘open’ and ‘closed’ sittings but the judgments are both ‘open’ and ‘closed’.
 The closed judgment cannot be revealed and the open judgements treat any references to closed material carefully.

 Horner’s judgment was situated firmly in the context of the European Convention of Human Rights Article 2.
 This guarantees not just the protection of life it also imposes on the State an obligation to investigate suspicious deaths.
 The British Government’s new proposals for dealing with ‘legacy’ cases would mean an end to such investigations.
 The recent success is a huge victory for Michael Gallagher and his campaign to vindicate the rights of the Omagh families.
-Will it be possible for the British and indeed the Irish Government to resist the moral force of Judge Horner’s judgment?
+Now the Secretary of State, Chris Heaton Harris, has initiated a new inquiry, part of which will be held behind closed doors for reasons of National Security.
+The question of how vital intelligence leading up to the bombing wasn’t acting upon must he answered.

 OTHER STORIES BY DEIRDRE YOUNGE ON THIS WEBSITE